katsumi143/mdpkm/README.md

 **mdpkm is yet another instance manager for Minecraft Java Edition.**</br>

 ### ‼️ mdpkm is highly unstable and incomplete, primary use is not recommended.
-incomplete description
+heart to gdlauncher, a bunch of code is based off it. incomplete description

 <br/>